nomad-coe/nomad/paper.md

 materials science experiments.
 NOMAD is available since 2014 and includes data from over 500 international authors.

-The NOMAD software is increased by an increasing number of research institutes to operate a local repository for local research data management.
-These NOMAD Oasis can be used freely as per our OSI license following the instruction in the NOMAD documentation (TODO).
+The NOMAD software can also be independently hosted by universities and other institutions when the use of the central service is not possible.
+Such self-managed installations are called NOMAD Oases to distinguish them from the central service.
+A NOMAD Oasis might be required when an institution needs to significantly customize the software for a specific need, the data volumes are too large to be conveniently transferred over the public internet, or when there are concerns about privacy or security.
+It should be noted that there is the possibility to transfer data between different installations, and in order to adhere to the FAIR principles, the data in these Oases would ideally be made public by later publishing it in the central service or by allowing public access to these installations.
+This NOMAD Oasis is used by an increasing number of research institutes.
+NOMAD Oasis can be used freely as per our OSI license following the instruction in the [NOMAD documentation](https://nomad-lab.eu/prod/v1/docs/oasis.html).

 The [NFDI consortium FAIRmat](https://www.fairmat-nfdi.eu/fairmat) uses NOMAD software as the bases for its federated FAID data infrastructure [@scheffler:2022].